makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

  )
 ```

 As shown in the previous code snippet, additional JavaScript functions are loaded to the site using the `main.js` file from the `public/js` directory.
-This file has two functions: one is responsible for initializing FingerprintJS with your browser token once the library has finished downloading.
+This file has two functions: one is responsible for initializing FingerprintJS with your public token once the library has finished downloading.
 The other makes use of the loaded and token configured FingerprintJS object to fetch the unique visitor ID.
 The visitor ID is then used to query the paywall API route to track the articles read.

 ```
 var fpLoaded = function (fp) {